Al Schmitt: An outstanding career in sound. One of the most impressive CV's in the business

 “I did a Willie Nelson recording years and years ago where I used a TUBE-TECH preamp and compressor on his vocal, which worked great.”
 Going full circle, Schmitt is currently working on a new project with Nelson, as well as one with Barbra Streisand, both using the TUBE-TECH stereo multi-band compressor.

-In April 2012, Al Schmitt conducted a one-week "Mix With The Masters" seminar, making good use of his tusted SMC 2B, and after the course, all 14 participants stated they would go and buy one!!
+When Al conducts the one-week "Mix With The Masters" seminars, he's making good use of his trusted SMC 2B, and after the course, all participants normally states that they would go and buy one!!

 in particular the SMC 2B - his view on the SMC basically boils down to, "It sounds wonderful - I use it all the time".